 Of the many, many◊ home ports of Q*bert, the MSX and NES versions were developed by Konami.
 The MSX version, however, starred a different-looking Q*bert that was more pudgy and reptilian, similar to the design of the dragons from Bubble Bobble.
 Its gameplay was based on Q*bert's Qubes, but it was perhaps more valued for the bonuses it gave to other Konami games when the cartridge was plugged into the second slot.

 In 2014, Q*bert Rebooted was released.
 It contains the original arcade game, and a new game with 3D graphics.
 The major change is that Q*bert walks in hexagonal shapes instead of cubes.
 The revival of the character was motivated by his appearance in Wreck-It Ralph, and he would later gain another prominent appearance in film in 2015's Pixels.

 Legendary turntablist DJ Qbert got his name from this series.

 Q*bert provides examples of:

 - Abhorrent Admirer: Q*Bertha in FHMC Q*Bert, to the extent where she takes on Coily's role in the latter levels and will cost Q*Bert a life if she catches him.
-Averted in her later appearances, where she gains a fair bit of Adaptational Attractiveness and is shown as a more conventional girlfriend character.
+Averted in her later appearance in Q*bert Rebooted, where she gains a fair bit of Adaptational Attractiveness and is shown as more of a Distaff Counterpart.

 - Animated Adaptation: As part of Saturday Supercade.